-Smartphone users can get 1GB of free internet when topping up by £10 on Orange Pay As You Go.
+Smartphone users can get 1GB of free internet (“shed loads of data”) when topping up by £10 on Orange Pay As You Go.

-Orange, part of EE, is currently offering 1GB of free data to Pay As You Go customers who top-up by £10/month.
+Orange, a part of EE, offers 1GB of free data to Pay As You Go customers who top-up by £10/month.
 In addition to receiving a free download allowance, customers will receive 400 free text messages for staying in touch with friends (both of the free allowances last for one month).
 Customers also retain their £10 of credit for further use: for calling or for purchasing extra data bundles for instance.

 According to Orange, 1GB is a “shed load of data”.
 It’s perfect for the average smartphone owner – most people use around 300MB per month.
 With the 1GB allowance, you’re able to browse the web, chat with friends, use apps and social networking websites.

 In this article, we take an in-depth look at Orange’s Pay As You Go offering.
 We’ll look at the free internet and free text messages you receive with each top-up and ask how you’re able to opt-in to receive them.
 We’ll also look at alternative offerings and ask whether you’re able to find a better deal elsewhere.

 What’s the Dolphin Tariff?